dotnet/docs/docs/architecture/grpc-for-wcf-developers/migrate-duplex-services.md

 > [!TIP]
 > The `switch` statement has a `default` case that logs a warning if an unknown `ActionOneOfCase` value is encountered.
 This could be useful in indicating that a client is using a later version of the `.proto` file which has added more actions.
 This is one reason why using a `switch` is better than testing for `null` on known fields.

-### Using the FullStockTickerService from a client application
+### Use the FullStockTickerService from a client application

 There's a simple .NET Core 3.0 WPF application to demonstrate use of this more complex client.
 The full application can be found [on GitHub](https://github.com/RendleLabs/grpc-for-wcf-developers/tree/master/FullStockTickerSample/grpc/FullStockTicker).